How to Stop Paying Rent and Own Your Own Home Instead

 You want to put yourself in a position where you can be certain of your ability to obtain financing approval before you start looking for a home.
 All of us on the Bjornson Team are dedicated to helping people find the answers they need, so they know all these things:

 - How to buy a home with little-known financing options

-- Understanding that all banks and mortgage companies are not alike
+- Why all banks and mortgage companies are not alike

 - Rates and closings cost are not the same everywhere